DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 - 7.10.3 Multiple processing sites
     - One of the most important elements of the disaster recovery plan is the selection of alternate processing sites to be used when the primary sites are unavailable
-        - **cold sites**: standby facilities large enough to handle the processing load of an organization and equipped with appropriate electrical and environmental support systems
+        - 📁**cold sites**: standby facilities large enough to handle the processing load of an organization and equipped with appropriate electrical and environmental support systems
             - a cold site has NO COMPUTING FACILITIES (hardware or software) preinstalled.
 Installation can take weeks!
             - a cold site has no active broadband comm links
             - advantages: